Special Transportation Studies

 4. The City of Chillicothe Trail Master Plan

-TCRPC made $80,000 available for funding Special Transportation Studies.
-TCRPC awarded two projects in FY22:
+TCRPC made $80,000 available for funding Special Transportation Studies and awarded the following two projects:

 1. The City of Peoria Passenger Rail Station Study